GDPR: The data risk you might not know about, yet.

-A recent PwC survey identified that of the executive survey (across a global spectrum), only “11% said their companies have now finished operationalised preparations”.
-Of the companies surveyed, it was also recognised that “36% said they have just started the assessment process” – meaning their journey toward GDPR readiness is only just beginning.
+A recent PwC survey identified that of the executive survey (across a global spectrum), only “11% said their companies have now finished operationalized preparations”.
+Of the companies surveyed, it was also recognized that “36% said they have just started the assessment process” – meaning their journey toward GDPR readiness is only just beginning.
 There is a risk that companies will not be fully compliant by the looming deadline of May 2018.

 - If you hold data on EU residents, GDPR will apply to you.
 If you hold, control or process personal data.